thoun/tickettoride/README.md

 - picking cards
       - the card stays on the display when it is picked and another slide over it
-- fix dragging the cards (Portland San Francisco is particularly off)
 - it happened that some cards from display are not clickable
 -
 - sluggish performance (chrome on macbook air)